Aries Systems Corporation

 American Diabetes Association

-With time to journal publication taking 6–18 months, during which work is under embargo, preprints allow for an earlier claim of priority and an informal review and revision cycle through reader comments.
-PLOS believes journals and preprints can benefit one another, with journals continuing to provide formal review and services like marketing and discovery platforms.
-Allison Leung covered some of the ways PLOS is encouraging preprint use through partnership with bioRxiv.
-Authors can submit directly and easily to PLOS journals through the preprint server, and the preprint is linked to the version of record through Crossref at final publication.
+With time from acceptance to journal publication taking 6–18 months, during which the work is under embargo, preprints allow for an earlier claim of priority and an informal review and revision cycle through reader comments.
+PLoS believes journals and preprints can benefit one another, with journals continuing to provide formal review and services such as marketing and discovery platforms.
+Allison Leung, Editorial Manager, PLoS, covered some of the ways PLoS is encouraging preprint use through a partnership with bioRxiv.
+Authors can submit directly and easily to PLoS journals through the preprint server, and the preprint is linked to the version of record through Crossref at final publication.
 Editors and readers are therefore given access to the entire history of an article, and preprint readers are directed to the publisher’s site.
-PLOS Genetics has also hired editors to recruit submissions from bioRxiv, promising a full review to authors.
+PLoS Genetics has also hired editors to recruit submissions from bioRxiv, promising a full review to authors.

 The final two speakers both focused on ways to increase reviewer recognition.
-Some feedback from reviewers at Cancer suggested that journal-based rewards were less important than broad community recognition, particularly regarding career or tenure decisions.
-In response, Carissa Gilman reported, Cancer created the Outstanding Reviewer Recognition Program for reviewers who met predefined criteria for speed, quality, and annual number of reviews.
-These top reviewers not only received personal thank-you emails from section editors and discounts on open access fees, but also letters describing their contributions were sent to their deans and department heads.
+Feedback from reviewers at Cancer suggested that journal-based rewards were less important than broad community recognition, particularly regarding career or tenure decisions.
+In response, Carissa Gilman reported, Cancer created the Outstanding Reviewer Recognition Program for reviewers who met criteria for speed, quality, and annual number of reviews.
+These top reviewers received personal thank-you emails from section editors and discounts on open access fees; also, letters describing their contributions are sent to their deans and department heads.

 The final speaker, Adam Nicely, covered another strategy to add value to manuscript review and retain reviewers currently in place at 79 of Wolters Kluwer’s (WK) journals.
 Already an accredited provider of continuing medical education (CME) by the American Nurses Credentialing Center and the Accreditation Council for Continuing Medical Education, WK offers CME credits for completing reviews.
 Upon completion of a review, reviewers answer four questions about their experience within the Editorial Manager peer review workflow; the editor then evaluates the responses and determines whether to grant credit for that review.
-While there are a few complications to the process—such as there being no clear criteria for granting credit and some annoyance for reviewers who do not want credit and are still required to complete the post-review evaluation—Nicely reported that it is overall a successful and popular option.
+Although the process has a few complications—such as there being no clear criteria for granting credit and some annoyance for reviewers who do not want credit but are still required to complete the post-review evaluation—Nicely reported that it is overall a successful and popular option.